stvorl/basyn/README.txt

 DESCRIPTION:

 Basyn stands for "Block device Advanced SYNchronization tool".
-It copies data from one block device (or file) to another — either over the network via SSH or locally.
+It copies data from one block device (or file) to another ï¿½ either over the network via SSH or locally.

 The first device (referred to as the local device) is always on the local machine.
 The second device (the remote device) can reside either on the same machine or on a remote host.